 18. Protect against bug bites

-This might look funny, but it does wonders to keep mosquitos and other pests away from ankles and out of pant legs when working outdoors.
-Simply zip tie the ends of your pants tightly around your socks and ankles, preventing you from exposing any skin.
+This might look funny, but keeping mosquitos and other pests away from ankles and out of pant legs when working outdoors does wonder.
+Simply zip-tie the ends of your pants tightly around your socks and ankles, preventing you from exposing any skin.